Tutorial: hledger basics

 assets $-5 0

-Postings are displayed one per line.
+Each line represents one account posting within a transaction.
 The transaction's date and description is displayed only for the first posting in each transaction.
 Next we see the posted account's name and the amount posted.
-The final column is a running total of the posted amounts.
+The final column is a running total of the posted amounts, starting from zero.

 Show a per-account register report